A common financial advice that personal finance experts dole out is to live frugally and save as much as possible.

 Also, few things boost earning powers quite like getting an education, whether it’s by completing a bachelor’s degree, getting an advanced degree or earning an industry-recognized certification.

 Of course, I’m not just talking about formal educations.
-Taking an online class (with the exception of for-profit colleges), attending industry seminars, webinars, and conferences also counts.
+Taking an online class (with the exception of for-profit colleges), attending industry seminars, webinars, and conferences also count.

 In most cases, the price you pay for education is directly proportional to its quality, the caliber of your teachers, and the connections you make along the way, so never skimp on education!